ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/target-groups.md

 By default, the load balancer will check the default site for each target server to see if it responds with a status code between 200 and 399.
 If the target server doesn't respond (or responds with a status code outside this range) the target server will be marked as unhealthy and no traffic will be sent to it until it recovers.

 You can use the target group configuration screen to manage which URL to hit on a target server as either a HEAD, OPTIONS or GET request if you don't want to use the default site.
-For example, if you have a health check URL that performs additional checks before returning a 200 you could put the host, port and path of this URL into the form.
+For example, if you have a health check URL that performs additional checks before returning a 200 you could put the host, port, and path of this URL into the form.

 If you've got a Lumen or Laravel PHP application and want to create a health check URL for your application, why not take a look at our [Health Check Package](https://github.com/ukfast/laravel-health-check)?

 ## SSL Settings

 There are various SSL settings you can configure to determine how SSLs will work alongside your target groups:
 * **Enable SSL Communication** - When enabled SSL communications will be used with targets under this group.
-For targets with a port of 443 this will automatically be enabled.
+For targets with a port of 443, this will automatically be enabled.
 * **Enable SSL Verification** - When enabled SSL certificates on targets will be verified before being used to make sure they are valid certificates and in date.
 * **Enable SNI** - When enabled, the SNI handshake will be passed through to your target servers.
 This does not affect SNI on your listeners, which is always enabled.